 Water Droplet On Coated Lens

 HCoating is a UV-curable hard coat, much more scratch-resistant than most UV coatings commercially available.
 It can be cured under UV light in seconds.
-Once cured, HCoating is the only coating that adheres to all kinds of lenses including Polycarbonate, CR-39, Trivex, Mid Index, and High Index (up to index 1.74) lenses.
+Once cured, HCoating adheres to all kinds of lens materials including Polycarbonate, CR-39, Trivex, Mid Index, and High Index (up to index 1.74) lenses.
 It brings super hydrophobicity to the surface of the lens, protecting the lens from contamination.
-It is crystal clear and tints to a true color in about 15 minutes (HCoating-SR, UT).
+It is crystal clear and tints to a true color in about 15 minutes (HCoating-BT).
 Coating quality was validated by COLTS Laboratories.
 HCoating is compatible not only with conventional vacuum AR (anti-reflective, anti-reflection) coatings, but also with novel sol-gel based AR coating.
-Due to its strong adhesion to anti-reflective coatings, the Bayer abrasion ratios after AR coatings on both SR and UT are at the top compared to other tintable hard coatings; the one on AB is close to thermally cured hard coatings.
+Due to its strong adhesion to anti-reflective coatings, the Bayer abrasion ratios after AR coatings on both HB and AB base hard coat are at the top compared to other tintable hard coatings; close to thermally cured hard coatings.
 HCoating has the ingredients of stable viscosity, and is substantially solvent-free, so that its viscosity will not change much during long-term applications (six months and beyond).
 HCoating is welcomed by optical labs worldwide, because it is environment- and user-friendly.
 It is applicable in existing lens coating machines (spin coaters), and is also miscible and co-curable with other non-volatile (NV) UV- coatings.
 No operational change is required for switching to HCoating.